standard-software/WindowTabs/README.md

 Pin tabs to keep them in a fixed position on the left side of the tab strip, similar to browser pinned tabs.

-- Pin or unpin individual tabs, or pin/unpin all tabs in a group at once
+- Pin or unpin individual tabs
-- Pin/unpin left or right tabs within the same alignment group
+- Pin/unpin left or right tabs within the same alignment group (left-tab and right-tab groups separated by a divider)
 - Pinned tab width can be set to icon-only size or a specified fixed width
 - When using specified width, a pushpin icon allows unpinning
 - Dragging a tab into the pinned zone automatically pins it